-Doc: Viral pneumonia, COPD can cause shortness of breath
+Doc: Viral pneumonia, COPD can cause breath shortness

 Dear Dr. Roach: I am an active 68-year-old woman.
 I still work part time, walk 2-3 miles a day and enjoy gardening.